YussofKazmi/Joe_Portfolio/README.md

-# Joe Kazmi's Project Portfolio Website
-##### Hello!
-Here, are some of my favorite projects I have done, generally Data Science-based ones, but there are others using different technologies

 # [Project 1 MLB Teams Deviations Analysis](https://github.com/YussofKazmi/MLB-Deviations-Project)

 #### This Project works in three phases, and analyzes every MLB Team from every season, 1871 to 2018 Implements Pandas and NumPy For Data Cleaning, Aggregation, and Analysis